Osteosarcoma Toolkit

 What is Cancer?

-The body is made up of trillions of cells that contain DNAThe molecule that contains the genetic information that makes you the person you are.
-More, the body’s genetic code.
+The body is made up of trillions of cells that contain DNAThe molecule that contains the genetic information that makes you the person you are., the body’s genetic code.
 This code is like a recipe that determines how we grow and develop and ultimately make us us.
 Cells are constantly dividing and during this process the genetic code is copied.
 Sometimes mistakes happen and the code is copied incorrectly.
 These changes in genetic code are known as mutations and most of the time they are harmless (the recipe still works).
-However in some cases mutations result in cells that divide uncontrollably leading to cancerA disease where cells divide and grow uncontrollably and can spread to other areas of the body.
-More.
+However in some cases mutations result in cells that divide uncontrollably leading to cancer.

-CancerA disease where cells divide and grow uncontrollably and can spread to other areas of the body.
-More cells will often start in one place and form a mass known as a tumourA mass of cells that are growing where they shouldn’t be.
-Tumours can be benign or malignant.
-Benign tumours do not spread to other parts of the body whereas malignant tumours are cancerous and have the potential to spread.
-More.
-These cells can spread to other areas of the body in a process known as metastasisCancer cells have spread from the site where they developed to other parts of the body.
-More.
+CancerA disease where cells divide and grow uncontrollably and can spread to other areas of the body. cells will often start in one place and form a mass known as a tumour.
+These cells can spread to other areas of the body in a process known as metastasis.
 It is important to note that some tumors are benign (not cancerous) and do not spread to other areas.

 What is Osteosarcoma?